Centerville City Candidates

 Tami is an active mother of 8 children plus one new son-in-law.
 She graduated Magna Cum Laude from the UofU with two degrees.
 Subsequently, she has accumulated countless hours of continuing education in community planning.
 It has been her honor to use this knowledge to serve Centerville on various city and regional committees, the Planning Commission, and the City Council.

 As a planner, Tami is trained to look into the future and deal realistically with change.
 Since 1980, Centerville’s population has doubled and, although that growth has slowed in our city, it is not slowing in the region around us.
 Proactive planning ensures we retain the qualities and values we love most about Centerville amidst these changes.

 Tami’s number one goal is a Quality Centerville.
 This includes being committed to parks, trails and streets that promote healthy living, strong economic health, beautification efforts, preservation of nature, honoring our history, and most importantly, a citizen-centered government.
 To that end, Tami will be holding regular issue-oriented discussions in her home to hear more from you!
 Learn more at tamiforcenterville.com, Tami For Centerville @Tami4Cville on Twitter, tamiforcenterville on Instagram, and like Tami for Centerville on Facebook to keep up on all things Centerville.

 All voting will be done by mail for the 2017 municipal elections.
 However, there will be one vote center on Election Day at Centerville Elementary School, 350 North 100 East, Centerville.

-General ElectionThe General Election will be held on November 7, 2017 for the mayoral candidates that make it through the Primary and the two city council positions.
+General ElectionThe General Election will be held on November 7, 2017 for the mayoral candidates and the two city council positions.

 For registration, important dates, polling locations, etc. visit Davis County's election page at: http://www.co.davis.ut.us/clerk-auditor/elections2